$0 Indiana Adoption Quick-Start Checklist

 What Happens After a Safe Haven Surrender

-Once a baby is surrendered, the process moves quickly under Indiana law because the child has no identified legal parents.
+Once a baby is surrendered, the process moves quickly under Indiana law because the surrender is anonymous and the surrendering parent is not identified through that process.

 Step 1: Emergency provider to DCS.
 The emergency provider is required to notify the Department of Child Services immediately after receiving a surrendered infant.
 DCS takes temporary custody of the child.